jupyter/nbgrader/nbgrader/docs/source/user_guide/highlights.rst

 We see that this is a perfectly normal notebook, with cell metadata tagging cells and some ``###`` markup indicating lines to be changed/removed in the student version.
-Validating the assignment assignment is as simple as running the entire notebook and looking for errors.
+Testing the assignment assignment is as simple as running the entire notebook and looking for errors.

-The student version is generated from the above to get:
+The student version is **generated** from the above to get:

 .. code:: python